 You will find that in cities such as Buenos Aires Hostels can also offer a unique experience for those seeking a more social living environment.

-Below are three reasons why I’m recommending using hostels in this Buenos Aires travel guide.
-See the best hostels in Buenos Aires for more.
+Below are three reasons why I use hostels in Latin America.
+See the best hostels in Buenos Aires for more detailed reviews and information.

 Hostels are great if you want to be able to do the following: